-Berendt and Lippmann made trips to Brazil during the summer of 1966 in order to scout for “authentic” Brazilian folklore, and bossa nova singers.
+Berendt and Lippmann made trips to Brazil in the summer of 1966 to scout for “authentic” Brazilian folklore and bossa nova singers.
 This marked the first of Berendt’s several trips to Brazil, and he used it extremely productively.
-Not only did he assist Lippmann in locating musicians for the tour, he also tracked down the guitarist Baden Powell, and collaborated with the Brazilian producer Wadi Gebara Neto on the German release of one of Powell’s recordings.
-The resulting album, titled Tristeza on Guitar, was commercially successful and inaugurated a relationship with the guitarist that endured for several widely released albums and live concerts, and until well into the 1970s.
-In contrast, the Folklore e Bossa Nova do Brasil concerts were not a success, which Fritz Rau attributes to the failure of the mainstream German media to take notice of them (Brigl and Schmidt-Joos 1985, 150ff).
-Claus Schreiner notes that the live music competition in Germany that year, including from the Rolling Stones, Bob Dylan, Franz Josef Degenhardt and Hannes Wader, was simply too great (1997).
-This commercial failure explains why Lippmann and Rau only staged one festival of Folklore e Bossa Nova do Brasil.
-By the late 1960s, they had more-or-less moved away from the poorly remunerating “authentic documentations” and rebadged themselves as rock and pop concert agents (Brigl and Schmidt-Joos 1985, 150ff).
+Not only did he assist Lippmann in locating musicians for the tour, he also tracked down guitarist Baden Powell and collaborated with Brazilian producer Wadi Gebara Neto on the German release of one of Powell’s recordings.
+The resulting album, titled Tristeza on Guitar, was commercially successful and inaugurated a relationship with the guitarist that endured for several widely released albums and live concerts and until well into the 1970s.
+In contrast, the Folklore e Bossa Nova do Brasil concerts were not a success, which Fritz Rau attributes to the failure of the mainstream German media to take notice of them.
+Claus Schreiner notes that the live music competition in Germany that year, including from the Rolling Stones, Bob Dylan, Franz Josef Degenhardt, and Hannes Wader, was simply too great (1997).
+This commercial failure explains why Lippmann and Rau staged only one festival of Folklore e Bossa Nova do Brasil.
+By the late 1960s, they had moved away from the poorly remunerating “authentic documentations” and rebadged themselves as rock and pop concert agents.

-Despite the 1966 tour’s financial marginality, and the lack of attention paid by the mainstream media, the critical and audience reception was not insignificant.
+Despite the 1966 tour’s limited commercial success and the lack of attention paid by the mainstream media, the critical and audience reception was not insignificant.
 The reaction in Berlin, for example, was rapturous.
-Heinz Ohff, writing in the Berliner Tagespiegel, noted that “the enthusiasm was great: Brazil fascinated” (1966).
-Other specialist reviewers singled out for comment two features about this concert.
-First, there was the so-called “nest-warmth” or “vitality” the Brazilian musicians displayed (Ohff 1966; Miller 1966).
-Second, there was the scantily clad dancer Marly Tavares, whom Rainer Blome memorably described as a “glowing ball of passion and fire.
-She brought something of South America’s sun into a cold and foggy Berlin. […] The skin, blood and heartbeat of a warm and lively continent, from which one [can] only dream, lay within reach” (Blome 1966).
+Heinz Ohff, writing in the Berliner Tagespiegel, noted that “the enthusiasm was great: Brazil fascinated.”
+Other specialist reviewers singled out for comment two features of this concert.
+First, there was the so-called “nest-warmth” or “vitality” the Brazilian musicians displayed.
+Second, there was scantily clad dancer Marly Tavares, whom Rainer Blome memorably described as a “glowing ball of passion and fire.
+She brought something of South America’s sun into a cold and foggy Berlin. […] The skin, blood and heartbeat of a warm and lively continent, from which one [can] only dream, lay within reach.”

-This exoticist—and clearly eroticised—reception reflected both the history of Germany’s reception of Brazilian popular culture, as well as the fact that, pedagogical impulses notwithstanding, Lippmann and Rau actually had an interest in the exoticisation/eroticisation of Brazilian culture, or what Rau later called the “touristic aspect” (Brigl and Schmidt-Joos 1985: 151).
-As they had discovered from their experience with the Flamenco festivals, these “authentic documentations” might attract die-hard folklore fans, but they also attracted Germans who were beginning to discover international travel and tourism, and this latter segment boosted concert attendances noticeably.
+This exoticist and clearly eroticized reception reflected both the history of Germany’s reception of Brazilian popular culture and the fact that, pedagogical impulses notwithstanding, Lippmann and Rau actually had an interest in the exoticization and eroticization of Brazilian culture, or what Rau later called the “touristic aspect.”
+As they had discovered from their experience with the flamenco festivals, these “authentic documentations” might attract die-hard folklore fans, but they also attracted Germans who were beginning to discover international travel and tourism, and this latter segment boosted concert attendances noticeably.
 (It is of course an artificial exercise to distinguish, as Fritz Rau does, between the serious music enthusiasts and the tourists.
 Music enthusiasts travel, and tourists listen to music.)
 Deciding to include the dancer Tavares, and depicting her on the cover of the accompanying Saba recording, was not innocent either.
 Other German showcases of Brazilian popular music from the period, including a 1965 recording for twen by Klaus Doldinger (Doldinger in Südamerika) and Baden Powell’s Tristeza on Guitar, were marketed in ways that also featured the female form.